P. N. News: Extreme Championship Wrestling (1999)

 On September 17, 1999, Neu, under his P. N. News ring name and character, debuted in Extreme Championship Wrestling in a losing effort to Spike Dudley.
 At Re-enter the Sandman in October 1999, News joined Da Baldies, a heel stable composed of wrestlers who were all bald.
 At November to Remember, Da Baldies (News, Spanish Angel, Tony DeVito and Vito LoGrasso) defeated New Jack and The Hardcore Chair Swingin' Freaks (Axl Rotten and Balls Mahoney) in a handicap match.
 On November 19, News and LoGrasso lost to The Hardcore Chair Swingin' Freaks in a Loser Leaves Town match, ending Neu's stint in ECW.

-Hiatus and Return (2000–2012)
+European Wrestling Promotion (2000–2012)

-On November 17, 2000, Neu, as Cannonball Grizzly, returned to wrestling and won the European Wrestling Promotion's first-ever Hardcore Knockout Tournament after defeating Hercules Harrison in the semi-finals and then Big Tiger Steel in the finals.
+On November 17, 2000, Neu, as Cannonball Grizzly, returned to German/Austrian wrestling and won the EWP's first-ever Hardcore Knockout Tournament after defeating Hercules Harrison in the semi-finals and then Big Tiger Steel in the finals.
 Ten days later, he won the EWP World Heavyweight Championship after defeating Bam Bam Bigelow.
 On November 26, 2003, Grizzly lost the World Heavyweight Championship to Thunder.
 On December 17, 2011, Grizzly defeated Thunder to reclaim the EWP World Heavyweight Title.
 On October 6, 2012, he defended the World Heavyweight Championship against Fit Finlay, although their match ended in a no contest and thus resulted in Grizzly retaining the World Heavyweight Title.